 Depends where you are starting from.
 If from Hobart, Frexinet is close and pretty (Wineglass bay), but not sure about what it is like at winter.
-I am a bit of a wino, so I would head to Launceston (great restaurant called Fi and Me I think) and do the Tamar Valley wineries. almost 10 years ago
+I am a bit of a wino, so I would head to Launceston (great restaurant called Fi and Me I think) and do the Tamar Valley wineries. over 11 years ago

 I would strongly suggest the following

 Wineglass Bay walk and stay at Freycinet Lodge.
 You would not regret going there at all.
 If you are travelling from Hobart then i would go all the way up the east coast on the way to Freycinet and check out all the lovely spots to stop off at and take in the view.

 I would also suggest going up Mt Wellington.
 We had some friends from Finland over and they through the view of Hobart from Mt Wellington was by far the best